Projective and anomalous representations of categories and their linearizations: Introduction

-1 cm This article is based on C.V.
+This article is based on C.V.
 PhD Thesis \cite{vuppulury}.
-We thank Matthias Ludewig, Christoph Schweigert, and Jim Stasheff for very useful comments and suggestions.
+We thank Matthias Ludewig, Christoph Schweigert, Jim Stasheff, {and the referee} for very useful comments and suggestions.
 D.F. was partially supported by 2023 Sapienza research grant ``Representation Theory and Applications", by 2024 Sapienza research grant ``Global, local and infinitesimal aspects of moduli spaces'', and by PRIN 2022 ``Moduli spaces and special varieties'' CUP B53D23009140006.
 D.F. is a member of the Gruppo Nazionale per le Strutture Algebriche, Geometriche e le loro Applicazioni.
 (GNSAGA-INdAM).